kardinal-eros/sabotagmaps/example.md

 To work with the sabotag package, if necessary:

 * Install [R](http://www.r-project.org/)
 * Install the latest version of package [sabotag](https://github.com/kardinal-eros/sabotag-tools) and [sabotag-data](https://github.com/kardinal-eros/sabotag-data) and its dependencies from [CRAN](https://cran.r-project.org).
-The example uses the [maps](https://cran.r-project.org/web/packages/maps/index.html).
+The example uses package [maps](https://cran.r-project.org/web/packages/maps/index.html).
 Ensure this package is installed also.

 <!-- To run the basic working example that produced this post: -->